xarblu/kwin-effects-better-blur-dx/README.md

   - Run ``qdbus org.kde.KWin /KWin org.kde.KWin.queryWindowInfo`` and click on the window.
 You can use either *resourceClass* or *resourceName*.
   - Right click on the titlebar, go to *More Options* and *Configure Special Window/Application Settings*.
 The class can be found at *Window class (application)*.
 If there is a space, for example *Navigator firefox*, you can use either *Navigator* or *firefox*.

+# Known Issues
+## Incompatibility with other effects
+This effect has some compatibility issues with some other effects.

+- "Blur" from KWin - Because we effectively replace the KWin blur you shouldn't use both in parallel.
+Some windows might get double blurred and "look off" if you do.
+- "Wobbly Windows" from KWin - We're blurring a square region behind the window.
+Either that square will bleed out of the deformed window or KWin will skip the blur entirely while the "wobble effect" is active.

-# High cursor latency or stuttering on Wayland
+## High cursor latency or stuttering on Wayland
 This effect can be very resource-intensive if you have a lot of windows open.
 On Wayland, high GPU load may result in higher cursor latency or even stuttering.
 If that bothers you, set the following environment variable: ``KWIN_DRM_NO_AMS=1``.
 If that's not enough, try enabling or disabling the software cursor by also setting ``KWIN_FORCE_SW_CURSOR=0`` or ``KWIN_FORCE_SW_CURSOR=1``.

 Intel GPUs use software cursor by default due to [this bug](https://gitlab.freedesktop.org/drm/intel/-/issues/9571), however it doesn't seem to affect all GPUs.